 In the News:

-April 2, 2013: LNG Canada Files Project Description to the Canadian Environmental Assessment Agency (CEAA) and the BC Environmental Assessment Office (BC EAO).
+Apr.
+2, 2013: Project Description for the LNG Canada project submitted to the Canadian Environmental Assessment Agency (CEAA) and the BC Environmental Assessment Office (BC EAO).
 The project description provides a detailed summary and scope of the proposed LNG Canada project.
-To view a copy of the project description click here.
+View the Project Description

 Shell Canada Limited, Korea Gas Corporation (KOGAS), Mitsubishi Corporation, and PetroChina Company Limited announced in May 2012 the joint development of a proposed liquefied natural gas (LNG) export facility near Kitimat, British Columbia.
 The LNG Canada project brings together the four companies’ extensive development experience, technical depth, financial strength and access to markets required to be the leading LNG developer in Canada.
 LNG Canada would connect the abundant supply of Canadian natural gas to growing markets around the world.